willmendesneto/willmendesneto.github.io/content/posts/pandora-box-and-how-creating-an-ice-breaker-helped-me-as-consultant/index.md

 It’s not common for me to talk about something unrelated to code.
 But this is a great example how I learned that delivering value can be totally unrelated to code.
 Let me explain:

-I’m living in Australia and working at [Pragmateam](http://pragma.team) as a consultant and we have lots of good cases of agile and delivery transformation and I’m working helping and learning with the team.
+When I was living in Australia and working as a consultant in a local company, we have lots of good cases of agile delivery transformation.
+Also, I was working helping, but also learning with the team.
 In one scenario we had to completely change our mindset: we did some feature planning sessions, the code coverage of our codebase was increased from 8% to 80% (only this case can be other post by itself, but let’s focus on our case) and changing the state where we were scheduling deploys every 2 months for the one where now we are deploying our microservice ecosystem every week, looking forward to a scenario with continuous deployment.

 But we had to change, and thinking in making this activity more productive and disruptive was when I had the idea to create a different ice-breaker called “Pandora box”.
 The mechanics is really simple and you will need: